Nigorobuna: Morphology

-Its shape resembles the (Note: The MOE Red databook gave "subspecies 1", and FishBase (version of 2006) gave this subspecies C. a. buergeri.
+Its shape resembles the Carassius buergeri|nagabuna (Note: The MOE Red databook gave "subspecies 1", and FishBase (version of 2006) gave this subspecies C. a. buergeri.
 But FishBase no longer lists this subspecies.) that populate Lake Suwa; its body depth is short, and breadth is wide.

 The head is large, with a ventricular contour that is characteristically ridged.
 The mouth slit is slanted upwards.
 Around 61 (or 52–72) gill rakers can be counted, and the dorsal fin rays consist of one spine and 17 (or 15 to 18) soft rays.
 The anal fin has one spine and five soft rays.
 The basal length of the dorsal fin is rather long.
 The total length is 2.7× the body depth.

 Behavior

 Larvae and juveniles are found on the surface and medium depths entrenched within reeds around the lake, in other words, inlets rich in aquatic plants.
 Adults occupy shallower waters in summer and move to deeper waters during the cold winter.

 One study showed that when larvae of about 1 cm length were compared, nigorobuna was "scarce(ly)" feeding on algae, compared with local genogoro-buna, which had 25–50% algal digestive tract content by bulk.
 The fish showed a preference for certain water fleas over another, relying heavily on Chydorus spp.
 (Note: Cf. .) and to a lesser extent on Mesocyclops.
 By contrast, the gengoro-buna kept in the same enclosure preferred rotifer spp.
 The fry (larvae) of both species largely ignored other types of zooplankton (such as Alona, Scapholeberis, and copepodid larvae) which were plentiful.
 As they grow into juveniles exceeding 1 cm, the nigorobuna begin pecking at aquatic plants to feed on attached algae, so by the time they attain 2 cm lengths, algae account for half their diet (and rotifers represent a small percentage).
 When they grow larger, they capture somewhat bottom-dwelling zooplankton.

 Adults spawn from April to June, laying eggs on aquatic plants when water levels rise due to the rainy season.
 The hatchlings live by the reedy shore, and move offshore as they grow, reaching full size in 2 to 3 years.